mukhtar-github/Complete-Node.js-Course/7-CRUD Operations Using Mongoose/CRUD Operations Using Mongoose.md

 2021-05-29T14:40:34.166+0100    7 document(s) imported successfully.
 0 document(s) failed to import.
 ```

  Imported 7 documents.
 Now let's open up *MongoDB* compass, and refresh.
-So here's our new database *mongo exercises*,
+So here's our new database *mongo exercises*, our *courses* collection, and we have 7 documents inside as you can see.
+Beuatiful.
+So here is your first exercice